sassoftware/sas-viya-sdk-js/documentation/docs/api/ContentAreaElement.md

 title: ContentAreaElement
 ---

-`ContentAreaElement` is a custom HTML element that displays the contents of a SAS Viya folder as either a tile or table view.
-By default it includes navigation breadcrumbs along with sorting and view switching controls.
+`ContentAreaElement` is a custom HTML element that displays the contents of a SAS Viya folder as either a tile or a table view.
+By default, it includes navigation breadcrumbs along with sorting and view-switching controls.
 This element extends <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement">`HTMLElement`</a>.

 ## Custom Element Tag